johnnovak/RML-Amiga/docs/docs/manual/installation.md

      </figure>

 1. Double-click on `install-full-v1.0.bat` to start the installation and follow the instructions in the appearing window.
-(Just press ++enter++ when asked for the installation folder if you want to install RML Amiga into the same folder, or enter a different destination folder as per the instructions.)
+Read the instructions carefully; you'll be able to specify an alternative installation location if you want to install RML Amiga to a different drive.

 The installation will take about 15-20 minutes.
 It's a good idea to read the [Why play Amiga games?](why-play-amiga-games.md) and [CRT